François Bonivard: Biography

 Bonivard was married four times.
-The first marriage was to Catherine Baumgartner, perhaps in 1542, which appears to have ended in 1543 upon her death.
+The first time was to Catherine Baumgartner, perhaps in 1542, which appears to have ended the following year upon her death.
 He was next married to Jeanne Darmeis, the widow of Pierre Corne, from 1544 until her death in 1552; they "lived very little and very badly together."
 His third marriage was to another widow, Pernette Mazue or Mazure; they were married 1550–1562.
 Mazure's fortune, however, was left to her son; though Bonivard's first wife seems to have been a good manager of his estate, he was dedicated to spending money and hosting dinners for his friends, and reportedly scandalized the neighborhood with his parties.
 He was urged to marry again by neighboring citizens to reduce the scandal.
 His fourth wife, therefore, was an unfrocked nun, Catherine de Courtaronel or Courtavonne; he was sixty-nine, and there is no evidence that they wished to marry except to quiet the neighbors.
 A few years later, Catherine was arrested in their house for immorality and infidelity; Bonivard sought to exonerate her, but she was executed by drowning in the Rhone River, and her lover was beheaded.

 He is said to have been perpetually in debt, due to his extravagant life-style.

 In 1542, he was entrusted with compiling a history of Geneva from its beginning, and wrote that story to the date of 1530 before he died.
 The manuscript of Chroniqves de Genève (Chroniques de Genève) was sent to John Calvin for correction in 1551, but not actually published until 1831.
 In his later years, he enlisted the help of Antoine Froment to help with the chronicle.

 Other published works include Advis et Devis de la Source de l'Idolatrie et Tryannie Papale, Advis et Devis de Langues (1563), and Advis et Devis sur l'Ancienne et Nouvelle Police de Genève.

 In 1551, he donated his considerable library to the public.
 He left everything to the city of Geneva in his will.
 He died in 1570 at the age of seventy-seven.
 His exact date of death is not known because of a gap in the death records of the city.